WilliamSimoni/MMI40/README.md

 -Download last version of Node.js

--open terminal

--create new directory "MyDir"

--download the file on git in the new folder
+-download the files in git

--run "cd MyDir"
+-open terminal and navigate to the folder you download the files

 -run "npm install" (may take some minute)